-Marmara University Faculty of Dentistry, Department of Orthodontics, İstanbul, Turkey**
+Ankara University Faculty of Medicine, Department of Pediatric Endocrinology, Ankara, Turkey**

 Peer-review: Externally peer-reviewed.

 Concept: Emine Çamtosun, Zeynep Şıklar, Merih Berberoğlu, Pınar Kocaay, Design: Emine Çamtosun, Zeynep Şıklar, Merih Berberoğlu, Pınar Kocaay, Data Collection or Processing: Emine Çamtosun, Zeynep Şıklar, Merih Berberoğlu, Pınar Kocaay, Analysis or Interpretation: Emine Çamtosun, Zeynep Şıklar, Merih Berberoğlu, Serdar Ceylaner, Pınar Kocaay, Literature Search: Emine Çamtosun, Zeynep Şıklar, Merih Berberoğlu, Serdar Ceylaner, Writing: Emine Çamtosun, Zeynep Şıklar, Merih Berberoğlu.

 Financial Disclosure: The authors declared that this study received no financial support.

 1. Auchus RJ.
 Steroid 17-hydroxylase and 17,20-lyase deficiencies, genetic and pharmacologic.
 J Steroid Biochem Mol Biol 2016;165:71-78.
 Epub 2016 Feb 6